Enterprise

 We recommend you disable this for your trial.

-{ "$schema": "https://opencode.ai/config.json", "share": "disabled"}
+{ "$schema": "https://opencode.ai/config.json", "share": "disabled"}Code ownership

-You own all code produced by opencode.
+You own all code produced by OpenCode.
 There are no licensing restrictions or ownership claims.

 Deployment